-With criminals becoming increasingly advanced and adept at creating new ways to trick used car buyers, it can be tough to detect fraud, but a free VIN search in Minnesota makes it easier.
-The VIN is the Vehicle Identification Number unique to that car.
-Running a VIN search gives you access to any information publicly available and linked to that car.
-Not only will you have access to title information, maintenance reports, government records, and more, you’ll also have the tools you need to determine whether the VIN search that you performed actually belongs to the vehicle you’re looking at.
+With criminals becoming increasingly advanced and adept at creating new ways to trick used car buyers, it can be tough to detect fraud, but a free license plate search in Minnesota makes it easier.
+Running a license plate search gives you access to any information publicly available and linked to that car.
+Not only will you have access to title information, maintenance reports, government records, and more, you’ll also have the tools you need to determine whether the license plate that you looked up actually belongs to the vehicle you’re looking at.

 1. Check the name on the title

 When you run a license plate search, you’ll get information on the title, including whose name is on it.
 If that name doesn’t match the name of the person selling the vehicle, the car could be stolen.
 If you buy a stolen car, you won’t be able to have the title signed over to you, so you won’t legally own the vehicle.
 When the police repossess the vehicle, it can be tough to get your money back.
 Save yourself the trouble by looking for indicators that the car may be stolen before you buy.
 Another detail that the title information could reveal is whether any special titles have been issued.
 The DMV may issue flood titles, rebuilt titles, salvage titles, and more, depending on the situation.
 All can mean that a car is dangerous, especially a junked title, which means that a car is considered to be totaled.

 2. Look to see if the reading on the odometer matches those recorded by mechanics